Continental O-200: Design and development

+All engine accessories (magnetos, dynamo / alternator, starter) are gear-driven through a gearbox integrated in the back of the engine.
+On the front side, the engine has provision for the gyroscopic instruments vacuum pump and for a mechanical AC fuel pump.
+Both are driven via the camshaft, through a conical gear and an eccentric, respectively.

 Continental's recommended time between overhaul (TBO) for these engines is 1,800 hours of operation or 12 years in service, whichever is reached first.
 The standard certification for the C90 and O-200 specifies Avgas 80/87 as the minimum fuel grade.
 Both are eligible for operation on automobile gasoline on the basis of Supplemental Type Certificates.

-While the C90 is approved for takeoff power of 95 horsepower (71 kW) for five minutes, the designation is derived from its continuous power rating of 90 hp (67 kW).
+While the C90 is approved for takeoff power of 95 horsepower (71 kW) at 2,625 rpm for five minutes, the designation is derived from its continuous power rating of 90 hp (67 kW) at 2,475 rpm.
 As noted above, certain models of the C90 replace the usual carburetor with a fuel injection system.
 In addition, there are models which provide for the installation of a controllable-pitch propeller and one, the C90-12FP, designed for a pusher configuration installation.
 While having slightly less horsepower than the O-200, many floatplane operators prefer the performance of the C90 over the O-200, due to its higher torque at lower rpm.
-This is primarily due to the C90's camshaft design.
+This is primarily due to the C90's camshaft design: according to the manufacturer manual, while the valve lift is the same, the O-200 has greater scavenge angle (both valves open) by earlier opening of the intake valve BTDC and also an earlier opening of the exhaust valve BBDC on the expansion stroke, pushing the torque higher.
 The C90 is also known by its military designation of O-205.

-The O-200 is an updated and upgraded version of the engine, achieving increased power of 100 hp (75 kW) as a result of higher maximum rpm.
+The O-200 is an updated and upgraded version of the engine, achieving increased power of 100 hp (75 kW) at 2,750 rpm as a result of higher maximum rpm.
 The standard and most common model of the engine is the O-200-A; the -B model is designed for a pusher installation, the -C model provides for the installation of a controllable-pitch propeller, and the -D model is a lower-weight version designed for light-sport aircraft.